CRQM Ball Mill

 | Air Compressor Power | 18.5kW | 30kW | 45kW | 55kW | 75kW | 90kW |

-| Capacity D97:15μm | 2.7t/h | 4.0t/h | 5.4t/h | 8.0t/h | 9.4t/h | 11t/h |
+| Capacity at D97:15μm | 2.7t/h | 4.0t/h | 5.4t/h | 8.0t/h | 9.4t/h | 11t/h |

-| Capacity D97:10μm | 2.0t/h | 3.0t/h | 4.0t/h | 6.0t/h | 7.0t/h | 8.0t/h |
+| Capacity at D97:10μm | 2.0t/h | 3.0t/h | 4.0t/h | 6.0t/h | 7.0t/h | 8.0t/h |

-| Capacity D97:5μm | 0.9t/h | 1.3t/h | 1.8t/h | 2.7t/h | 3.0t/h | 3.6t/h |
+| Capacity at D97:5μm | 0.9t/h | 1.3t/h | 1.8t/h | 2.7t/h | 3.0t/h | 3.6t/h |

-| * Taking calcium carbonate processing as an example, the production capacity is closely related to factors such as raw material particle size, specific gravity, hardness, moisture content, etc. The data is for reference only. | ||||||
+| * Taking calcium carbonate processing as an example.
+Production capacity is closely related to feed particle size, specific gravity, hardness, moisture content, and other factors.
+Data are for reference only. | ||||||

-| CRQM Ball Mill Parameter Comparison Table (Processing Quartz) | |||||
+| CRQM Ball Mill Specification Table (Processing Quartz) | |||||

 | Model | CRQM1570 | CRQM1830 | CRQM2200 | CRQM2400 | CRQM2600 |